reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 1. CORS is a security standard implemented by browsers that enables us to allow access to resources from a different origin.
 2. CORS requests are of three types: Simple, Preflight, and Request with Credentials.
-3. Simple requests are used to perform safe operations like an HTTP GET method.
+3. Simple requests are used to perform safe operations like an HTTP `GET` method.
-4. Preflighted requests are for performing operations with side-affects like PUT and DELETE methods.
+4. Preflight requests are for performing operations with side-affects like `PUT` and `DELETE` methods.
 5. We sent cross-origin requests from an HTML page of one application to APIs in the other application.
 We then observed the CORS requests in the console log of the browser.
 6. At the end we looked at examples of security vulnerabilities caused by CORS misconfigurations and some best practices for secure CORS implementation.